-Just 1 hour outside of Bogota is La Chorrera Waterfall, the tallest in Colombia.
+Just 1 hour outside of the city is one of my top Bogota day tours, Cascada la Chorrera, the tallest waterfall in Colombia.
 If you have a few days in Bogota I highly recommend spending at least one of your days there outside if the city!
 It really is a different (more beautiful and less polluted) world just over those mountains.

 You will find plenty of tour companies offering to take you for $300MIL – $700MIL COP.
 They will pick you up, guide you around and bring you back.
 But to put the cost in perspective I spent less than 20MIL COP and that included lunch…

-It’s actually really easy to get the bus, and very cheap.
+It’s actually really easy to get the bus to La Chorrera, and very cheap.
 Especially when you compare it to the cost of a tour!

 Take a walk down the road through the village to the trailhead.
 I have been told this walk is 45 minutes.
 I’m not convinced though, it seemed a lot further than that to me.
 But it is downhill.
 I managed to hitch a ride of some very friendly locals.
 They were so happy to see a tourist in their village I was invited to come and stay with their family and they wouldn’t let me leave until I took their phone number in case I needed anything!
 I also managed to get a lift back up as I really didn’t fancy that long uphill walk back to the main road.
 It’s a small village so if you ask around one of the locals will be happy to drop you for a few MIL COP (I gave him 5MIL).

 **I really do not recommend hitchhiking or asking people for lifts if you don’t speak any Spanish.
 This is a remote area and no one will speak English. **